-Corporate Africa AfCFTA Business Register & Investors Guide promises to be an unmissable opportunity and an excellent platform for businesses operating inside AfCFTA markets seeking to expand; AfCFTA members seeking to negotiate new trade partnerships with foreign companies, financiers, and investors.
-The project’s chief goal is to create global awareness of the depth and diverse business and trade opportunities at key trade fairs and exhibitions targeting Africa; generate confidence in the single market and its leaders, and increase the profile of the region’s natural and human resources in print, digital, social media and APP; and conferences and exhibitions during 2022 and after.
+AfCFTA Business Register & Investors Guide promises to be an unmissable opportunity and an excellent platform for businesses operating inside AfCFTA markets seeking growth and new partners.
+The project seks to become the standard for companies in AfCFTA members’ state seeking to negotiate new trade partnerships with foreign companies, financiers, and investors.
+The project’s chief goal is to create global awareness of the depth and diverse business, trade, and infrastructure opportunities inside AfCFTA states. at key trade fairs and exhibitions targeting Africa.
+Emphasis will be placed on generating confidence in the single AfCFTA market, its leaders, and industries to give the union a significant boost post Covid19, and increase its profile natural and human resources in print, digital, social media, conferences and exhibitions during 2022 and beyond.
 Other goals are to:

-Promote AfCFTA members preparedness, readiness, and confidence to implement and integrate systems to exploit opportunities in AfCFTA and mitigate short term disruptions
+Promote AfCFTA members’ preparedness, industry and confidence to implement and integrate systems to exploit new investments especially green technology

-Promote AfCFTA’s political leadership chiefly the AfCFTA Secretariat and African Union: Their policies and plans to finance infrastructure gaps necessary to facilitate deep connectivity and integration between members’ state, build credibility, implement trade policies and rules, and strong and decisive leadership.
+Promote AfCFTA’s political leadership chiefly the AfCFTA Secretariat and African Union: Their policies and plans to finance infrastructure modern infrastructure to facilitate deep connectivity and integration between members’ state, build credibility, implement trade policies and rules, and strong and decisive leadership.

-Building capacity and value in trade and manufacturing between AfCFTA members added to ICT, increasing regional suppliers chain and increased exports whilst adding value from skills, goods, and services imported including from the African Diaspora.
+Building capacity and value in trade and manufacturing between AfCFTA members including CARICOM, and increasing regional suppliers chain and increased exports whilst adding value from skills, goods, and services imported including from the African Diaspora.